Skip to main content

 • You can also use logic based on pre-populated fields to control who sees what on the site.

-• When attendees press “Submit” or “pay” on the registration site, their record will be created in the event.
+• When attendees press “Submit” or “pay” on the registration site, their record will be created in the event (or updated, if it already exists).

 Setting up